Vanuatu

 nationwide

-5th – Custom Chiefs’ Day – nationwide
+• March 5th – Custom Chiefs’ Day –

-or April - Easter Day - nationwide
+• March or April - Easter Day -

-on Pentecost island
+native language) on Pentecost island

 • May